Round Table Discussion - Complaints

 - A copy of the contract of services you have with the complainant

 - Evidence of communications to show due process has been followed in accordance with your complaints procedure

 Outcomes of International Authority for Professional Coaching & Mentoring complaints

 After investigating the complaint, the panel will have the power to decide on the following outcomes:

-The outcome will depend on the documentation submitted; the evidence presented, and responded to at the hearing, the severity and frequency of the complaint; and on factors which include:
+The outcome will depend on the documentation submitted; the evidence presented, the severity and frequency of the complaint; and on factors which include: